Introduction

 Response Code Description Additional Notes

-400 Input validation failed.
+400 Input validation failed (Bad Request).
 There is a missing or an invalid parameter or a parameter with an invalid value type is added to the request.
+Please correct your input data, and resubmit your request.

-403 Requested host/path not found.
-This error occurs when an incorrect host name is used.
+404 Requested path not found.
+This error occurs when an incorrect path address is used.

-404 Too many requests.
+429 Too many requests.
 QPM (Query per Minute) reached or API request count quota reached.
+In other words, the user has sent too many requests in a minute.

 GET Status Codes